LaravelDaily/Booking-Com-Simulation-Laravel/course/12-photos.md

 ## Reordering Photos

-It's necessary for property owners to define the order, how photos appear in the app or on the website.
+Property owners must define the order in which photos appear in the app or on the website.
 So let's build exactly that.

 First, we add a column `position` to the DB table `media`.
 In addition to adding the field, we will do two more things: